haneulab/cdocs/data_structures/hash_table.md

 To make the hash table efficient, the load size should always be less than 1/2.
 If the load size exceeds 1/2, then the table needs to be rehashed and the table size needs to be increased.

 ## Rehashing
-If the load factor is too high (λ > 1/2), your hash table needs to rehash.
+If the load factor is too high (λ > 1/2), your hash table needs to be rehashed.
 This means that you need to increase your table size by doubling your current table size and find the next largest prime number.

 **These are the steps you needs to do to rehash:**
 Let `m` be the old table size and `m'` be the new table size.